Barnsley: Other arts

 The "Bard of Barnsley" Ian McMillan writes a column in the Barnsley Chronicle.
 He was nominated for a chair of poetry at Oxford University, and appears on BBC Radio 4.

 Barnsley has long been known as Tarn by locals.

 Ken Loach's 1969 film Kes was set and filmed in several villages in Barnsley, including Lundwood and Monk Bretton, using local actors such as Freddie Fletcher.
 His 1977 film The Price of Coal was set at a fictional Milton colliery in the Barnsley area, although the site of filming was Thorpe Hesley, near Rotherham.

+The developers of the 2024 adventure game Thank Goodness You're Here! are from Barnsley, and it serves as the primary basis for the game's setting of Barnsworth.